shellphish/ictf-framework/README.md

 This is the framework that [Shellphish](http://www.shellphish.net) uses to host the [iCTF](http://ictf.cs.ucsb.edu).

 The iCTF Framework is described in a [paper](https://www.usenix.org/conference/3gse14/summit-program/presentation/vigna) presented at the Usenix 3GSE workshop in 2014.
-That paper and presentation detail the history, philosophy, and design of the framework.

-We released this framework in the hope that it allows educators and trainers to host their own CTFs.
+We released this in the hope that it allows educators and trainers to host their own A/D CTFs.
 This framework is free for commercial use, but the support that we can provide is limited.

 We are planning to release more technical documentation regarding each components in the future; as for now you can find instruction on how to create a game [here](https://github.com/shellphish/ictf-framework/wiki/running-a-class-ctf).